SEO agencies have to work with hard, complex metrics to determine a benchmark for success when it comes to their keyword groups’ performance.

 What’s important to acknowledge here is that when reporting, agencies can trust SEOmonitor’s Visibility metric values, as they’re not changing historically when some of the keywords are deleted.

 And one more thing: Visibility is an actionable metric especially for now (the present moment it encapsulates), but it can be useful in larger audits when agencies want to compare performance throughout 6 months or a year and dive deeper into the market shifts.

 SEO agencies need to check daily statuses of multiple SEO campaigns, which means thousands of keywords and their performance — a problem that had different solutions as search metrics evolved:

 - The average position and visibility on keyword stacks appeared in the history of SEO as performance metrics, but they were both limited because they didn’t represent the whole status: not making a direct connection between rankings and keyword quality attributes, these metrics introduced confusion and could be misleading.

-- The visibility metrics that appeared in the search industry so far suffer from two important limitations — the performance is affected by changes of adding/deleting keywords, which shouldn’t be taken into account, and being based on estimates, you don’t know for sure how much more space there is to grow for your keywords.
+- The visibility metrics that appeared in the search industry so far suffer from two important limitations — the performance is affected by changes when adding/deleting keywords, which shouldn’t be taken into account, and, being based on estimates, you don’t know for sure how much more space there is to grow for your keywords.

-- SEOmonitor’s Visibility is a reliable and accurate solution, taking into account all the important elements — an impression share based on the total keywords being targeted, their rankings, and their search volume (which plays an important role in deciding the relevancy of an individual keyword).
+- SEOmonitor’s Visibility is a reliable and accurate solution, taking into account all the important elements — an impression share based on the total number of keywords being targeted, their rankings, and their search volume (which plays an important role in deciding the relevance of an individual keyword).